yottaawesome/cpp-playground/README.md

 ## Introduction

 This repo just holds some random C++ experiments to evaluate various features of the language.
-Some of the samples are derived from external sources, wjhich are credited in the relevant source files.
+Some of the samples are derived from external sources, which are credited in the relevant source files.

 ## Building